By now, most people are aware of the threat that climate change poses to our lives.

-Livestock is a significant contributor to food-related emissions due to thehighly powerful methane animals release during digestion.
+Animal agriculture is an enormous contributor to global emissions due to the amount of methane animals release during digestion.

-CCF says we can reduce our footprint by wasting less food and disposing of food waste properly.
+One way you can also reduce your carbon footprint is by wasting less food and disposing of food waste properly.

 The UK Government recently announced a £175 million fund for local authorities to be used for long term cycling and walking schemes but despite this push, only around a quarter of current journeys are made by foot.